How to Fill Out a 1099 Form: Overview and Guide

 What is Included on the 1099 Form?

 The 1099 form carries details about the payer and the recipient, including their names, addresses, and taxpayer identification numbers.
-It specifies the income type, income amount, and any federal or state tax withheld.
+It typically specifies the income type, income amount, and any federal or state tax withheld.

 How does a 1099 Form Differ from a W-2 Form?